earlycoder/agentic-land-verification/README.md

 **Nothing leaves the machine.** No cloud service, no API key, no telemetry.
 OCR runs locally through Tesseract; semantic verification runs locally through Ollama.
 The tool works on an air-gapped laptop which matters for documents carrying PAN numbers, Aadhaar numbers, and residential addresses.

 **Deterministic parsing is authoritative; the language model assists but does not arbitrate.** This principle was learned from a concrete failure.
 It is the single most important design decision in the project.
+Hybrid approach (Business rules-AI Agents)

 ## **~~~ Project Management Areas ~~~**